-The projected future water demand is summarized in Table 4.9.
-The totaled amount is gradually increased from 269.3 MCM in 2005, to 349.6 MCM in 2020.
-On the other hand, renewable groundwater resources were estimated to be only 50.7 MCM/year.
-The balance between renewable resources and demand is estimated to be minus 298.9 MCM in 2020, if the recharge amount is not changed.
-It means that the non-renewable water resources will continue to decrease.
+The projected future water demand (described in the previous section), and the totaled amount of these water demands are summarized in Table 4.10.
+The totaled amount is gradually increased, from 269.3 MCM in 2005, to 349.6 MCM in 2020.
+On the other hand, renewable groundwater resources were estimated to be only 50.7 MCM/year in the previous study as described in Chapter 2.
+The balance between renewable resources and demand is minus 218.5 MCM in 2005 and minus 298.9 MCM in 2020, if the recharge amount is not changed.
+It means that non-renewable water resources will continue to decrease.